What does HODL mean? And 5 top bitcoin slang terms explained

-HODLing plays a special role at Casa, as we see Bitcoin having a greater impact on each individual that owns it, and society as a whole, when we invest in and save bitcoin for the long term.
-As fierce advocates of HODLing, we set the industry standards for secure and user-friendly self-custody to ensure your bitcoin stays safe and in your hands - not anyone else’s.
+HODLing plays a special role at Casa, as we see bitcoin having a greater impact on each individual that owns it, and society as a whole, when we invest in and save bitcoin for the long term.
+As fierce advocates of HODLing, we set the industry standards for bitcoin security and user-friendly self-custody to ensure your bitcoin stays safe and in your hands - not anyone else’s.
 Learn more about how you can utilize our battle-tested multisig bitcoin storage today.

 5 top crypto slang terms to add to your list